DionKill/ps4-linux-tutorial/docs/installation.md

 2. Take the initramfs.zip file, open it, and choose your installation method (mind the Southbridge).
 	- Put it somewhere like on your desktop as we'll need it
 3. Choose your kernel of choice.
-4. Choose your distro and and rename it psxitarch.tar.** (xz or gz), seriously remember this is your distro
+4. Choose your distro and and rename it `psxitarch.tar.xz/gz` depending on the original file type

 ### Choosing a method of installation
 > [!WARNING]